2019 FEPSAC Award for Young Researchers in Sport Psychology

 All required documents need to be uploaded by the abstract submission deadline, January 15, 2019 (23:59 CET, Berlin).

-PhD student status and originality of the submitted work must be provided (this is confirmed by a form from the supervisor).
+PhD student status and originality of the submitted work must be provided (this is confirmed by an accompanying letter from the supervisor).
 Students from all nationalities, age, academic year, and institutions are welcome to apply.

 FEPSAC student membership for the year of the Congress (2019 membership) must be paid in full prior to applying for this award.
 Please upload your Paypal payment confirmation (PDF format) to the online submission platform along with your abstract submission.